-RCH will make information readily available in a range of formats.
+The RCH Group will make information readily available in a range of formats.
 All information provided will be clear and accessible.
-Sources of information will include leaflets, posters and online resources via the RCH website detailing where victims can receive support, their housing rights and how they can confidentially contact RCH for support.
+Sources of information will include leaflets, posters and online resources via the RCH website detailing where victims can receive support, their housing rights and how they can confidentially contact the RCH Group for support.
 Advice will be provided as early as possible and on an informed choice basis where victims have full control over what to do next.